 While the green beans are cooling, mix up the dressing.
 Now, this is where I made another change.
-I’ve never cared for the sweet dressing on the traditional three bean salad so, I left out the sugar.
+I’ve never cared for the sweet dressing on the traditional three-bean salad so, I left out the sugar.
 My dressing is light with a burst of freshness.
 All you do now is mix everything together.
 I love to make a big bowl of this salad and keep it in the fridge.
-It get’s even better after marinating, so make sure you make enough to enjoy for a few days.
-It’s a great side dish for chicken or fish yet hearty enough as a stand alone meal.
+It gets even better after marinating, so make sure you make enough to enjoy it for a few days.
+It’s a great side dish for chicken or fish yet hearty enough as a stand-alone meal.
 Sometimes, going old school with a fresh twist is what’s needed in life!

 - 1 15.5 oz can dark red kidney beans - drained and rinsed

 - 1 15.5 oz can cannelloni beans - drained and rinsed

 - 2 cups blanched green bean - cut into bite size pieces

 - 1/2 cup celery - cleaned and diced